MEET THE JUDGES

 Brad also works behind the scenes to create the growing Best Night Ever shindig each December.

-Broadbeach Alliance (GCMA Deputy Chair)
+Major Events Gold Coast (GCMA Deputy Chair)

 Mark Duckworth grew up on the Gold Coast playing in bands and booking music venues.
 For the past six years Mark has been Festival Director for the award-winning Blues on Broadbeach and Groundwater Country Music Festivals, booking local, national and world-class acts that contribute to the international reputation of Gold Coast as a music destination.
 ‘Duck’ has a reputation as a lover of DIY music and has an exceptional ear for music of all genres.
 He has helped shape many artists careers and keeps a hand in producing records for locally based acts.

 Gold Coast Music Awards (Chairperson)

 Sam spends most of her time working with not for profit groups focussed on conservation and land management but in 2013 she took a break to focus a little closer to home and with her best mates, launched Blank Street Press and the Gold Coast Music Awards soon after.
 A qualified facilitator and counsellor with a degree in sociology, Sam loves punk and metal as much as she loves cassowaries, dunnarts and Toohey’s Old.
 The elements that tie both her arts and conservation work together are her ability to inspire others, facilitate groups, engage volunteers and kick big goals.
 Sam is currently a mentor for QMusic’s Women in Music program, is a regular presenter for ABC Gold Coast’s weekly new music show with Matt Webber and is writing a book about the city’s live music history in the 70s, 80s and 90s. instagram.com/samanthamorriswrites.